Dejanvuk/CHIP-8-Emulator/README.md

 ___

 ## Installation
-This program has been compiled on windows x64 under Mingw-64, SDL library including SDL2.dll have been copied on the project directory, nothing is installed globally
+Compiled on windows x64 under Mingw-64, SDL library including SDL2.dll have been copied on the project directory, nothing is installed globally
 ## Running the program

 ___